-All that said, however, these are magnificent animals, with beautiful brown and black markings, and make interesting pets for the right owner.
+However, these are magnificent animals, with beautiful brown and black markings, and they make interesting pets for the right owner.

 - Names: Burmese python (Python bivittatus)